 Allowing price to ration water may be a bitter political pill to swallow, but it makes economic and environmental sense.
 Writing at The Conversation, Randy Simmons lends insight into California's water crisis.

-Randy T. Simmons is a political scientist who emphasizes the importance of economic reasoning to better understand public policy.
+Randy T. Simmons is a Professor of Political Economy and Director of the Institute of Political Economy in the department of economics and finance at Utah State University.
+He is a political scientist who emphasizes the importance of economic reasoning to better understand public policy.
 He believes the study of politics cannot be separated from the study of markets.
 Simmons uses this framework to evaluate environmental and natural resource policies.
 The real challenge of the social process, as he sees it, is to design institutions that have outcomes that closely represent the wishes of individuals.
 He believes that markets are often the best way to achieve this objective when they are insulated from political influence.
+Simmons was awarded the Cazier Professor Lifetime Achievement in 2021.

 Simmons current research focuses on the Endangered Species Act.
 He stresses that threatened and endangered species are not simply a biological problem but a social problem, since the threat to their existence is a consequence of economic and political processes.
 Unfortunately, the solutions presented in the Endangered Species Act have been both costly and ineffective.
 He believes that positive incentives are more effective than penalties.
 Instead of creating a burden for private property owners, Simmons proposes measures to reward owners who conserve species and habitat.
 He also favors decentralizing and depoliticizing conservation programs, because twenty competing answers are better than one, especially when no one knows which is the right answer.
 He argues this case in his forthcoming book Political Ecology: Politics, Economics and the Endangered Species Act.